How to Install Podman on Debian 12

 Login to a Container Registry

 Podman supports private and public registries such as the Vultr Container Registry to manage container images.
-Follow the steps below to create a new Python Flask application, build a container image and store it in your Vultr Container Registry as a new repository image.
+Follow the steps below to create a new Python Flask application, build a container image, and store it in the Vultr Container Registry.

 1. Access your Vultr Container Registry's management page.